Code-Institute-Submissions/johannes2503-Project-1-Restaurant_MayResub/README.md

     * During validation two bugs became known during the validation stage, a brief description is below:

     * Home page -
     There was an error in the section for the hero-image.
-Had to change the </section> to a </div> to fix it.
+Had to change the section to a div to fix it.

     * Menu page -
     Had numerous bugs on the menu page.
 Had been using colspan="number" when I didn't have to.
 Took me quite a while to figure that one out.
 Fixed it by getting rid of it and then it was good to go.